fabianfassnacht/Tut_BFAST/index.md

 ![](bfast_15.png)

 In this plot, the anomalies for the examined time-periods can be checked - however, the fact that there is a rather regular up- and down pattern makes me worry, that these results might not be fully correct.
-As I said

 ### Additional time series functionalities

-While putting together the material for this Tutorial, I cam across another r-package named "greenbrown" that could be interesting for those who became more interested in time-series analysis during the last weeks.
+While putting together the material for this Tutorial, I came across another r-package named "greenbrown" that could be interesting for those who became more interested in time-series analysis during the last weeks.
 It offers several functions that are similar to the ones, we got to know over the last weeks but may be even more suitable for some remote sensing applications.
 One option for the final assignment could be to provide a Tutorial (similar as the ones you have been working now throughout the course) about the functionalities offered in this packages and using an own illustrative dataset.